2concrete/2concrete/README.md

 ### 🧠 About Me

 - 🏫 Just graduated highschool, based in **Perth, Australia**
-- 🔧 Learning **Frontend Web Dev** step by step
+- 🔧 Been developing coding skills for 3 years
-- ⚙️ Love to tinker with my computer and desktop environment
+- ⚙️ Always messing with my desktop environment and pc
 - 🎯 Hoping to study **Information Technology @ Curtin University**
-- 💪 Staying consistent and motivated every day!

 ---

 ### 💻 Languages I'm Into

+- 🆕 **Starting to learn IOS Development with SwiftUI**
 - ✅ **React** & **TailwindCSS**
 - ⚛️ Mastering **React.js and TypeScript**